ravi9/openvino-wiki/BuildingForWindows.md

 - Internal JIT GEMM implementation is used by default.

 - Threading Building Blocks (TBB) is used by default.
-To build the Inference Engine with OpenMP* threading, set the `-DTHREADING=OMP` option.
+To build Inference Engine with OpenMP threading, set the `-DTHREADING=OMP` option.

 - Required versions of TBB and OpenCV packages are downloaded automatically by the CMake-based script.
-If you want to use the automatically-downloaded packages but you already have installed TBB or OpenCV packages configured in your environment, you may need to clean the `TBBROOT` and `OpenCV_DIR` environment variables before running the `cmake` command; otherwise they won't be downloaded and the build may fail if incompatible versions were installed.
+If you want to use the automatically-downloaded packages but you have already installed TBB or OpenCV packages configured in your environment, you may need to clean the `TBBROOT` and `OpenCV_DIR` environment variables before running the `cmake` command; otherwise they won't be downloaded and the build may fail if incompatible versions were installed.

-- If the CMake-based build script can not find and download the OpenCV package that is supported on your platform, or if you want to use a custom build of the OpenCV library, refer to the [Use Custom OpenCV Builds](#use-custom-opencv-builds-for-inference-engine) section for details.

 - To switch off/on the CPU and GPU plugins, use the `cmake` options `-DENABLE_INTEL_CPU=ON/OFF` and `-DENABLE_INTEL_GPU=ON/OFF` respectively.